davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

     But coroutines combine 2 instances of the type/computation model.
     A typed coroutine with message passing between the routines is equivalent to a session type or process calculus view.
 Meanwhile the actual computations happening are also their own dependency graph.
 These 2 dependency graphs can have overlap, however there is a major important conflict: the arrow type that defines functions.

     In the process dependency graph, arrows are messages sent over a channel.
-In the computation dependecy graph, they're functions where the variables are substituted.
+In the computation dependency graph, they're functions where the variables are substituted.

 </details>

 <details>
 <summary>Looking through this lens, we can consider effects to be modificatinos to the computation graph during runtime</summary>
     These subgraphs are modifications to the compuation graph during runtime.
-A subgraph may be added by arbitrary input, random generation, or retrieval from a file or network call.
+For example, a subgraph may be added by arbitrary input, random generation, or retrieval from a file or network call.
 Even state, which is considered effectful in Haskell, would be copying/pointing to a subgraph from one part of a program's context to another.

     One thing to note about effects is that they require a handler.
 This can also be viewed as a default argument, but they need some value to be passed in -- in the case of an arrow, a function.
 We can consider this to be a special case of any other variable initialization whereby when a typed variable is created, a value must be supplied before evaluation can proceed.
 </details>